 During the summer, remember to wear sunscreen and take your sun shades since you’ll need to walk about 5-10 minutes out in the sun to get to the canyon and back.

-At the time I wrote this, Lower Antelope Canyon guided tours at both places (Dixie Ellis and Ken’s, which are right next door to each other) cost $40 per person.
-However, the added taxes and fees made it about $52, so keep that in mind if you’re planning a vacation budget.
+As of March 2023, Lower Antelope Canyon guided tours at both places (Dixie Ellis and Ken’s, which are right next door to each other) cost $55 for ages 13 and up.
+However, the added taxes and fees made it about $68, so keep that in mind if you’re planning a vacation budget.

-Upper Antelope Canyon tours start at $63 and go up from there.
+Upper Antelope Canyon tours start at $85 and go up from there, depending on where you buy your tickets.
 (Check to see if taxes and fees are already included in the prices.)
 Tickets are cheaper for children, so be sure to check all four tour companies for the best package options for your family.

-You can also book through Viator, which is especially great if you’re interesting in booking multiple tours or want to include transportation in the package.
+You can also book through Viator, which is especially great if you’re interested in booking multiple tours or want to include transportation in the package.

 from: Viator, A Tripadvisor Company